steeleb/ROSS_RS_mini_tools/README.md

 *Status: Development*

 Quick how-to use the bulk downloader for ESPA (for downloads of things like the provisional aquatic refelectance product)

+## LDAS_data_rods

+*Contact: B Steele*

+*Status: Development*

+This script was moved out of the Yojoa workflow, as the data were not complete for that location.
+The current script is to acquire GLDAS data, but could be easily adapted for NLDAS or MERRA data per the NASA data rods website (linked in script).